douglarek/aiverse/README.md

 ## License

-This project is licensed under the terms of the Apache-2.0 license.
+This project is licensed under the Apache-2.0 License - see the LICENSE file for details.